msadura/stakecom/apps/mc-server/README.md

 additional params:
 - `apiUrl` / `API_URL` - if you do not want to fetch form default proxy url
 - `dev` / `DEV` - if you want to test requests (server does not then verify if request comes from validator)

+# Run as background service

+You can use pm2 to run server as background service:

+`pm2 start "pnpm mc:serve --miner=key-name --port=8001" --name=key-name`